risingwavelabs/risingwave-docs-legacy/docs/manage/view-adjust-system-parameters.md

 ## How to view system parameters?

-You can use the `SHOW PARAMETERS` command to view the system parameters, along with their current values and whether they can be modified.
+You can use the `SHOW PARAMETERS` command to view the system parameters, along with their current values.

+The `Mutable` column indicates whether the parameter can be altered using the [ALTER SYSTEM SET](#how-to-adjust-system-parameters) command after the system is running.
+Parameters with `Mutable` set to `t` can be altered.

 ```sql
 SHOW PARAMETERS;